hamidgholami/accp-cheatsheet/README.md

 	- The source IP address of the API caller.
 	- The request parameters.
 	- The response elements returned by the AWS service.

+### Amazon CloudWatch
+- It is a service that enables you to monitor and manage various metrics and configure alarm actions based on data from those metrics.
+If metrics are above or under a threshold, a CloudWatch Alert can be triggered
+- A repository for metrics and logs.
+- CloudWatch Dashboard is a single location that allows to access all resources metrics

 ### Amazon DynamoDB
 - It's a fully managed **NoSQL** database service. (schema-less)